Let’s compare a white paper to a dessert soufflé.

 You can do that, but most B2B prospects don’t have the patience.

-I believe it makes more sense to split off the product details from the industry-wide problem to create two white papers instead of one.
+I believe it makes more sense to split off the product details from the industry-wide problem and create two white papers instead of one.

 On one project for a very big, very well-known client, the product manager insisted that one paper had to cover everything.

-After that, the paper circled back to describe how the new software handled each of those 7 steps.
+After that, the text circled back to describe how the new software handled each of those 7 items.

-“You never jump from one numbered list to another,” I said.
+“You can’t jump from one numbered list into another,” I said.
 “Let’s separate it out into two papers. ”